pjbartlein/REarthSysSci/md/github.md

 Nothing dramatic will happen, but you see "Your GitHub Pages site is currently being built from the `/docs` folder in the main branch.

-Sometimes it takes a little while, but you should see a the message "Your site is live at at `https://gh-username.github.io/geog490project/`" (but with your GitHub user name and repository name instead), just below the top of "GitHub Pages".
+Sometimes it takes a little while, but you should see the message "Your site is live at at `https://gh-username.github.io/geog490project/`" (but with your GitHub user name and repository name instead), just below the top of "GitHub Pages".
 If you open a new tab or window on the browser and type or paste in that URL, or click on the "Visit Site" button, you should see a new web page with the text "GEOG 4/590 temporary page" (or whatever you typed in above).

 Note that there are two web pages associated with the project now: